Dragon's Run

 Dragon's Run is a steel roller coaster manufactured by Swiss engineers Bolliger & Mabillard and located at Dragon Park Ha Long in Vietnam.
 The coaster was relocated from Freestyle Music Park in Myrtle Beach, South Carolina, where it last operated as Time Machine.
 The ride originally opened to the public on April 15, 2008, under the name Led Zeppelin: The Ride as one of the main attractions at Hard Rock Park.
 As a result of financial difficulties, Hard Rock Park closed after five months of operation.
 The park re-opened in 2009 with new owners and a new name, but closed at the end of the season.
-All of the rides and attractions have been removed from the grounds.
+All of the rides and attractions were removed from the grounds, and Dragon's Run was disassembled and shipped to Dragon Park Ha Long in Vietnam, where it reopened in 2017.

 History

 Plans for a Hard Rock-themed amusement park were released in 2003; at the time, however, funding and licensing agreements had yet to be finalized.
 By 2006, a licensing agreement with the Hard Rock franchise was reached.
 Hard Rock Park was announced in early 2007.
 The park's flagship attraction, "Led Zeppelin – The Ride", would be a Bolliger & Mabillard sit-down roller coaster themed for the English rock band of the same name.
 By July 2007 construction for the ride was underway, with the lift hill completed.

 "Led Zeppelin – The Ride" soft-opened to the public on April 15, 2008, with the first seats auctioned for charity.
 The ride's official opening was on May 9, 2008.
 During operation, the coaster would play Led Zeppelin's "Whole Lotta Love" through an on-board audio system.
 In September 2008, Hard Rock Park filed for Chapter 11 bankruptcy due to the inability to pay its debts.
 Its owners later filed for bankruptcy under Chapter 7, allowing them to sell the park.

 In February 2009, FPI MB Entertainment purchased the park.
 As part of the acquisition it was renamed Freestyle Music Park, with all licensed themes removed.
 "Led Zeppelin – The Ride" was renamed "The Time Machine", with the on-board audio a selection of songs from the 1960s to the 2000s.
 The new park officially opened on May 23, 2009; however, the fate of Freestyle Music Park was similar to that of its predecessor and the park closed in September 2009.
 The coaster remained standing but not operating for almost five years.

-The ride was posted for sale on www.italintl.com included in a bundle of components of the former Freestyle Music Park.
+The ride was posted for sale on talintl.com included in a bundle of components of the former Freestyle Music Park.
 In 2014 Time Machine was purchased by what was then a new, unnamed park under construction in Vietnam.
 On August 21, 2014, cranes had been set up next to the Time Machine to begin the process of dismantling, and elements of the finale had already been removed.
 On January 25, 2017, the ride opened as Dragon's Run at the new Dragon Park Ha Long in Vietnam.